amv/node-miniboss/README.md

 ### YES: Internal load balancing and failover

 Don't really understand how the http pool failover algorithms work and why you sometimes get random erros and delays?
-Too cheap to fork cash for the high availability features of nginx?
+Too cheap to fork cash for the complicated high availability features of nginx?

 If your Worker dies, it just does not request more work.
 Simple.
 If your Worker is busy processing something, it does not request more work.
 Simple.
 All you need to do is make sure you spin up enough workers to match your load.